Table of Contents

 What is Factor of Safety?

-In design and engineering, the Factor-of-Safety defines how strong a design or product is from the required specification.
+Factor-of-Safety in design and engineering defines how strong a design or product is from the required specification.
 In a layman language safety factor is the ratio of actual capacity and the demand value.

 Factor of Safety value depends on the end use of a product.
 For example, Value of factor of safety is kept higher if a design failure has a greater impact on the product performance or safety of humans.